hoisie/web/Readme.md

 Future releases will support:

-* fcgi, scgi, and proxying support
+* scgi, and proxying support
-* executing route handlers with goroutines for multicore systems
-* ability to use asynchronous handlers (for long-polling)
+* an interface to write real-time applications (for long-polling)
+* a template system that's useful for website templates
+* cookie-based session system, including session storage

 ## About